Margaret Johnston (bowls)

 Margaret Johnson MBE (born 2 May 1943) is a former Northern Irish lawn and indoor bowler.

 Bowls career

 Johnston is arguably the greatest women's player of all time despite only starting outdoor bowling in 1979.
-From Bellaghy, County Londonderry, she joined an indoor club and played locally for many years before joining the Ballymoney Club.
+From Bellaghy, Derry, she joined an indoor club and played locally for many years before joining the Ballymoney Club.
 In her first year of the outdoors game Johnston reached the final of the Irish Singles.

 World Outdoor

 Her record in the World Outdoor Bowls Championship reads as six golds, two silver and one bronze.
 In 1988 she was pairs champion with Phillis Nolan, silver in the singles and bronze in the team.
 Four years later she won the singles and pairs (with Nolan again) and a silver in the team.
 In 1996 she won a third consecutive pairs title with Nolan and four years later in the 2000 World Outdoor Bowls Championship she became singles Champion again.
 Finally in the 2004 World Outdoor Bowls Championship she won a record third singles title.